telerik/winforms-docs/controls/splashscreens/overlay/overview.md

 * **Auto-Size**: The overlay screen size is based on the size of the form/control on which it is placed.

-* **Themable**: The control support all themes which the Telerik WinForms suite provides.
+* **Themable**: The control supports all themes which the Telerik WinForms suite provides.

-* **Customizable**: The RadOverlay control expose an API that can be used to customize the default look of the overlay form per your requirements.
+* **Customizable**: The RadOverlay control exposes an API that can be used to customize the default look of the overlay form per your requirements.

 # See Also